Polanski faces calls for boycott of new film after fresh rape claim

 Trintignant, 85, described Polanski as an "immense director", and claimed other were "jealous of the talent of this little Polish guy who came out of the ghetto".

-"He did something terrible 44 years ago... in those 44 years thousands of women have been raped and we don't know the names of the men responsible."
+"He did something terrible 44 years ago... in those 44 years thousands of women have been raped and we don't know the names of the men responsible," she added.

-At a preview screening on the Champs-Elysees avenue in the French capital on Tuesday, many cinemagoers said they "separate the man from the director".
+At a preview screening of the movie on the Champs Elysees in the French capital Tuesday, many cinemagoers said they "separate the man from the director".

 "I don't know if what he is accused of is true or not," Seny Carette told AFP after watching the film.